-- b.
-A repeated, continuous pattern of absences over a period of time such as a grading period. - c.
-A larger number of aggregate absences over the period of a school year. - d.
-More than three judicial findings of truancy. - 22.
-Rape in a school corporation building or on corporation property including any school form of transportation. - 23.
-Criminal conduct as defined by the Indiana Code. - 24.
-Public Display of Affection Students may hold hands while walking in the halls.
-All other forms of intimacy and exhibitionism are not appropriate for a school setting.
-Emphasis is to be placed on each student maintaining a feeling of self-respect, self-discipline and a high standard of conduct.
-Affection for a boy or girl friend is a personal and private matter and should not be demonstrated on school property.
-Students who engage in intimacy will be guilty of willful disobedience and appropriate disciplinary action will be taken. - 25.
-Hallway Conduct - - a.
+- a.
 Students are to be in the hallway only during passing periods, when under supervision, or with a legitimate pass. - b.
 Students in the hallways are not to interfere with students or classes in any way. - c.
 Students are to exhibit behavior appropriate to the school environment at all times.
 Improper language, displays of public affection, and inappropriate behavior will result in appropriate disciplinary actions. - 26.
 Electronic Devices (See definition on Pg.
 13) are allowed at teacher discretion for instructional purposes only. - 27.
 Skateboards, Etc. Skateboards, rollerblades and roller skates are not to be used on or in school property at any time. - 28.
 Bicycles Bicycles and scooters may be ridden to school, and MUST be parked at the bicycle rack or designated area. - 29.
 Food and Drink are only permitted to be consumed in the cafeteria.
 Students are permitted, with teacher permission, to have a-bottled drink in class.
 While in the hallway, the bottled drink should remain with the lid intact. - 30.
 Cheating / Plagiarism Students are expected to do their own work.
 Any student found guilty of cheating/plagiarism will receive a "zero" on the assignment.
 The teacher will inform the parent of such action.
 A second cheating/plagiarism offense will result in failure for that class with a WF for the semester and the student will be placed in a Study Hall.
 Cheating/plagiarism in multiple courses will result in additional disciplinary action. - 31.
 Vandalism/Graffiti Damaging, marking, defacing or otherwise engaging in activity that amounts to destroying or altering school or personal property will result in disciplinary action. - 32.
 Gambling Students are prohibited from gambling or gambling activities in school, on school property or while attending school events whether or not the events are on School property. - 33.
 Driving and Parking Violation of rules for students regarding driving and parking will result in disciplinary action. - 34.
 Lunch Passes Violation of rules for students regarding lunch passes including misusing lunch passes will result in disciplinary action. - 35.
 Arriving at School Students arriving at school are to enter the building immediately, and are not to leave the building without permission. - 36.
 Other Rules Other rules or directions may be adopted that include but are not limited to: - a.
 Movement of students - b.
 Movement or parking of vehicles - c.
 Day-to-day instructions concerning the operation of a classroom or teaching station - d.
-Time for commencement of school - e.
-Other standards or regulations relating to the manner in which an educational function must be administered
+Time for commencement of school